 Another important thing you can learn from social activities is to understand more about the Finnish culture and Finns.
 This understanding will help you approach people the right way and reach out to them in ways that feel natural.
 It can be helpful to start a conversation by talking about the things you share or are both involved in.

-Get to know the finns
+How to connect with the finns

 Ultimately the connections you make through social activities and volunteering are still quite random.
 You don’t really know when or how they might end up being useful in your career.
 Professional networking goes around that but making the connections takes more work.